surveycto/counter-with-timer/README.md

 This field takes two parameters:

-1. Duration in milliseconds
+1. Duration in seconds
 2. Display unit

-For the timer, no matter the unit you are using, the timer must be given in milliseconds.
-For example, if you would like the duration to be 20 seconds, the value of this parameter will be `20000`.
+For the timer, no matter the unit you are using, the duration must be given in seconds.
+For example, if you would like the duration to be 20 seconds, the value of this parameter will be `20`.
+If you would like the duration to be 5,500 milliseconds, the parameter should be `5.5`.

 You can use the following display units:
 |**Abbr.**|**Full name**|**Unit in 1 second**|